Henry Blanco: Arizona Diamondbacks

 Blanco signed a minor league contract, that included an invitation to spring training, with the Arizona Diamondbacks on December 13, 2013.
 He was released on March 31, 2014, and immediately re-joined the Diamondbacks as a coach.

 Chicago Cubs

 On November 22, 2014, Blanco was hired by the Chicago Cubs to be their quality assurance coach.
 He won the 2016 World Series with the Cubs as a coach.

 Washington Nationals

 After three seasons as a Chicago coach, Blanco joined former Cubs bench coach Dave Martinez on the staff of the Washington Nationals as the team's bullpen coach.
 His hiring was announced November 15, 2017.
 On November 4, 2021, Blanco was transitioned to the role of catching and strategy coach.

 Blanco made his managerial debut with the Bravos de Margarita club of the Venezuelan League in the 2014–2015 season.

 On July 9, 2025, Blanco was promoted to the role of bench coach, following the firing of Martinez, which prompted the incumbent Miguel Cairo to be promoted to interim manager.
 He was let go following the 2025 season.

+Sultanes de Monterrey

+On November 4, 2025, Blanco was hired to serve as the manager for the Sultanes de Monterrey of the Mexican League.

+Personal life

+In April 2025, Blanco was erroneously reported as having survived the Jet Set nightclub roof collapse in Santo Domingo, which killed 236 people.
+It later emerged that initial media reports had confused him with Dominican MLB player Tony Blanco, who died in the disaster; Blanco clarified on social media that he was not present at the club the day of the disaster.